Like most practitioners, you probably started out looking for spells in books and online.

 But at some point, you hit a roadblock.
 You need to get something done energetically, yet no spell that quite fits your problem seems to exist.

-Now’s the time to ask yourself . . . why haven’t you considered writing your own?
+Now’s the time to ask yourself . . . why not learn how to write your own spells?

 Then we’ll talk about some more creative, out-of-the-box ideas.